MirageNet/Mirage/doc/docs/guides/community-guides/mirage-quick-start-guide.md

 - Attach the ButtonSendMessage function to your Canvas Button.
 - Attach Canvas Scene Text to SceneScript variable.
-    - ignore SceneScript’s, playerScript variable, it automatically sets this!
+    - ignore SceneScript’s, `playerScript` variable, it automatically sets this!

 ![](/img/guides/community-guides/mirage-quick-start-guide/image--012.jpg)
 ![](/img/guides/community-guides/mirage-quick-start-guide/image--013.jpg)

-Now if you build and run, host and join, you can send messages, and have a text log for actions!
+Now if you build and run, host, and join, you can send messages, and have a text log for actions!

 Wahooo!